 Perhaps you have hard water at home?
 I do, or I did in the kitchen.
 Now thanks to the ZeroWater 40-Cup Water Dispenser the water I drink at home is crisp, clean and free of any funky taste.

-Another benefit to using the ZeroWater Dispenser at home is to cut down on our use of plastic water bottles.
+Another benefit of using the ZeroWater Dispenser at home is to cut down on our use of plastic water bottles.

 Do yourself a favor and try this system out.